aminem0/dwc-owl-rdf/README.md

 - **Dataset definition**: During the the BROKE-west cruise of RV Aurora Australis from January 2nd to March 17th, 2006, fish were sampled in the CCAMLR subarea of the Antarctic coastline.
 Sampling was conducted using Rectangular Midwater Trawl (RMT) nets to target midwater fish.
 Two trawling methods were employed: target trawls directed at acoustically detected aggregations, and routine double oblique hauls from the surface down to 200 m and back.
 The study considers a variety of material entities derived from the caught fish, as well as media images of these entities.

 - **Dataset organization**: The dataset, as a Darwin Core DataPackage was obtained [from the GBIF test IPT](https://dwcdp-ipt.gbif-test.org/resource?r=broke-west-fish).
-The DataPackage contains 22 .csv files, corresponding to the different tables [based on the suggested DwCDP SQL schema](https://raw.githubusercontent.com/gbif/dwc-dp-examples/refs/heads/master/gbif/dwc_dp_schema.sql).
+The DataPackage contains 22 .csv files, corresponding to the different tables [based on the suggested DwC-DP SQL schema](https://raw.githubusercontent.com/gbif/dwc-dp-examples/refs/heads/master/gbif/dwc_dp_schema.sql).

 - **Modelling considerations**: Although modelling this dataset requires a relatively high number of classes (fifteen), the overall approach is not particularly complex once the dataset structure is understood and have seen enough examples on this page.
 For instance, `dwc:Occurrences` take place within nested `dwc:Events`, which are conducted by `dcterms:Agents`.
 The relationships defined in the ontology closely mirror the structure of the dataset itself.
 This highlights evidenced by the thoughtful laying out of the tables and their relationships in the DwCDP model.